 If you're daunted by the $10,000 price tag of a loadout drop, though, there are some good ways to earn cash and loot while you move around the map - contracts.
 These are marked out for you, and fall into five types: Bounties, Scavenger, Recon, Most Wanted and Supply Run.

-Bounties mark out one player on the map for you, in general terms, giving you a set amount of time to locate and kill him or her, and rewarding you if they die.
-Brilliantly, if you take out a bounty and someone else kills that player, you'll still get rewarded.
+Bounties mark out one player on the map for you, in a radius that gets smaller as you get closer to them, giving you a set amount of time to locate and kill him or her, and rewarding you if they die.
+Usefully, if you take out a bounty and someone else kills that player, you'll still get rewarded.
 There's no downside to picking one of these up - it'll tell you where a player is and you get XP just for starting it.

 Scavenger contracts mark out a succession of three loot boxes for you to find and open, with solid loot in them and a cash reward when you finish the set.
-A recent update also means that you'll get a guaranteed drop of an Armour Satchel when you finish it, too, letting one player hold up to 8 plates.
+You'll also get a guaranteed drop of an Armour Satchel when you finish it, too, letting one player hold up to 8 plates.
 Again, these are no brainers.

 Recons, meanwhile, point you towards a capture point for you to lock down, and can feel a bit riskier.
 They require you to stay still for a little while, sometimes out in the open.
 They'll tell you where the circle will next close, though, as a huge tactical benefit.